cfpb/hmda-frontend/src/documentation/markdown/2022/data-browser-graphs-faq.md

 ## How do I remove or add specific lines on the graph?

-You can customize what lines are shown on the graph by selecting within the legend.
+You can customize which lines are shown on the graph by selecting within the legend.

 ![Graph Key](https://raw.githubusercontent.com/cfpb/hmda-frontend/1485-homepage-redesign/src/documentation/markdown/images/graphs/series-selector-1.png)